HL7/US-Core/source/pages/general-guidance.md

     ~~~

 1. For *coded* data elements:
-   - for *example*, *preferred*, or *extensible* binding strengths:
+   - for *example*, *preferred*, or *extensible* binding strengths (CodeableConcept datatypes):
+      - if the source systems has text but no coded data, only the text element is used.
+      - if there is neither text or coded data:
         - use the appropriate "unknown" concept code from the value set if available
         - use `unknown` from the [DataAbsentReason Code System] id the value set does not have the appropriate concept.
-    - for required concept code:
+  - for *required* binding strength (CodeableConcept or code datatypes):
-       - use the appropriate "unknown" concept code from the value set if availabl
+     - use the appropriate "unknown" concept code from the value set if available
+     - For the following data elements no appropriate "unknown" concept code is available and the resource instance will be nonconformant:
+          - `Immunization.status`
+          - `DocumentReference.status`
+          - `CarePlan.text.status`
+          - `Goal.lifecycleStatus`

 ### Using Codes in US Core profiles